Supreme Court Term 2025-2026

 Perttu v Richards

 The Seventh Amendment gives people a constitutional right to a jury trial in civil cases seeking money damages.
-The Supreme Court will now decide whether incarcerated plaintiffs have a right to a jury trial on questions of administrative exhaustion under the Prison Litigation Reform Act, when the facts underlying exhaustion would also decide the merits of their case.
+The Supreme Court held that incarcerated plaintiffs have a right to a jury trial on questions of administrative exhaustion under the Prison Litigation Reform Act, when the facts underlying exhaustion would also decide the merits of their case.

 Explore case